JessieMHenderson/quantum-geologic-fracture-networks/README.md

 # Quantum Algorithms for Flow in Geologic Fracture Networks
-### Last Updated: July 4, 2022
+### Last Updated: August 1, 2022
-### Corresponding Author:
+### Corresponding Author: Jessie M. Henderson, jessieh@lanl.gov

+## Authors and Description

 This repository contains code and data described in the paper, Quantum Algorithms for Flow in Geologic Fracture Networks.
 The code was authored and the data was collected by Jessie M. Henderson and Mariana Podzorova.
+The code was developed and tested under the guidance of Marco Cerezo.

-### Dependencies
+## Dependencies
 Use of this codebase requires at least Python 3.0 and use of the following modules:
 - Argparse
 - Math